 This certificate is open to interested students.
-New students are normally required to take the College’s placement test at their time of entry.
+Students are required to satisfy placement at the time of admission.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as part of the certificate.

 Program of Study and Graduation Requirements:

-Successful completion of the program requires a "C" grade or better in each of the courses listed above.
+Successful completion of the program requires a "C" grade or better in each of the courses listed.
 In order to receive a "C" grade or better and thus demonstrate competency, students must complete assignments, exams and participate in class activities.